 It is important to note that the stress relief environment should be chosen based on the specific conditions of the component.
 The best results are typically achieved in controlled environments and not outdoors or in extreme conditions.

 With the advancement of technology, there are now various methods of stress relief available that are quicker and more efficient than traditional methods.

 How to release stress?

-In addition to this, stress can be eliminated by thermal aging, explosion, thermal shock aging, acoustic aging, and various other techniques.
+In addition to these methods, stress can also be eliminated through thermal aging, explosion, thermal shock aging, acoustic aging, and various other techniques.
 Of these aging methods, vibration aging is considered the most suitable for stress relief in machine tools.